-An RESP is an investment plan that allows people to save for post-secondary education.
-That can mean college or university but also apprenticeships or trade schools.
+An RESP is an investment plan that lets people save for post-secondary education.
+That can mean college, university, apprenticeships or trade schools.
 While you can set one up for an adult — even yourself, if you want — they’re typically used to save for kids.

 How does an RESP work?

 The “subscriber” (the parent or guardian) sets up the RESP, usually through a bank or other financial institution, then makes contributions over the years.
 You can grow your money in the plan through a variety of investment options, including stocks, GICs and mutual funds.

 There’s no limit to how much you can contribute per year, but each child can only ever be assigned a maximum of $50,000.
 Anything above that amount is taxed at 1% per month until you remove it.